Antioch Missionary Baptist Church: Jesus Saves Signage

 Architect Richard Allen was an impressive figure of a man!

-He was a member of the Texas legislature (the 12th legislative session) and that was the first time blacks had ever served in that capacity.
-He was a customs collector for the Port of Houston.
+He was a member of the Texas legislature (the 12th legislative session), and that was the first time blacks had ever served in that capacity.
+Richard Allen was a customs collector for the Port of Houston.
 Mr. Allen was also a “quartermaster for the black regiment of the Texas Militia.”
 He would have been known back in those days as a Buffalo Soldier.
-There is now a Buffalo Soldiers Museum in Houston that is full of history such as what Mr. Allen would have experienced.
+There is now a Buffalo Soldiers Museum in Houston that is full of history, such as what Mr. Allen would have experienced.

-In reading about the construction of this church, it was truly a labor of love and devotion.
+In reading about the construction of this church, it was indeed a labor of love and devotion.
 All of the bricks were handmade.
-This was done by volunteer church members during their free time.
+Volunteer church members did this during their free time.
 The women would prepare and bring food to their men who were doing the labor.

 “It was the first brick structure built and owned by African-Americans in Houston.”

 The pews were all handmade as well and are still serving current church members today.
-What a terrific and lasting legacy left behind by those first hard working members of Antioch Missionary Baptist Church!
-This church was listed on the National Register of Historic Places in 1976.
+What a terrific, lasting legacy left behind by those first hard-working members of Antioch Missionary Baptist Church!
+This church is on the National Register of Historic Places as of 1976.

 Many former slaves did not know how to read or write.
-They were most often held back from learning those basics by their former owners.
-Once they were freed most of them wanted to learn those basic skills plus also learn how to do all types of jobs formerly forbidden to them.
+Once they became free, most of them wanted to learn those necessary skills plus also learn how to do all types of jobs formerly forbidden to them.